 In this section, we prove that our PGA transformations from \Cref{tab:semantics} are sound with respect to an existing (small-step) operational semantics for imperative probabilistic programs as presented in~\cite{DBLP:journals/toplas/OlmedoGJKKM18}.
 This semantics is defined in terms of a (discrete-time) \emph{Markov chain}, where the states are tuples $\opstate{\prog}{\val}$, containing the program statement to be executed next and the current variable valuation.
 Additionally, there are some special states, which are detailed below.
 The transitions of the Markov chain model individual execution steps.
 An excerpt of the rules defining this Markov chain is given in \Cref{fig:opsem}.
 We remark that the straightforward rule \ruletag{Sample} was not included in~\cite{DBLP:journals/toplas/OlmedoGJKKM18}; we have incorporated it to model the \redip statement $\incr{x}{D}$, which increments the variable $x$ by a random sample from a distribution $D$ over $\N$.
-In the subsequent discussion, we will disregard programs containing \texttt{iid} instructions, the construction of which is left for future work.
+In the subsequent discussion, we disregard programs containing the special \texttt{iid} instruction because its operational semantics is somewhat involved.
+In fact, the \texttt{iid} statement has not been discussed in prior work on operational semantics~\cite{DBLP:journals/toplas/OlmedoGJKKM18}.
+A complete construction is left for future work.

 Formally, a \emph{Markov chain} can be defined as a $[0,1]$-weighted automaton $\mathcal{M} = (\markovstates,\markovtrans,\markovinit)$ without final weights where the initial weights $\markovinit$ sum to at most one, and where the matrix $\markovtrans$ is (row-)stochastic.